jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 ## Multi-Versioning

-To support controlled lock violations, our versioned list needs to additionally support the following:
+To support controlled lock violations, our versioned list needs to support the
+following:

 * Multiple uncommitted nodes that are dependent on each other.
 * Timestamps to determine uncommitted node visibility.

-To do this, our versioned nodes include a new value, `ReleaseTs`.
-This is the timestamp at which the row lock allows violations.
+To do this, our versioned nodes include a new value, `ViolationTs`.
+This is the timestamp at which the locked uncommitted node allows violations.

-Read-only transactions still determine visibility using the `CommitTs`: the latest node with `CommitTs <= ReadTs`.
-This is what ensures they read-only transactions do have any completion dependencies.
-See UNDONE for more details.
+Read-only transactions still determine visibility using the `CommitTs`: the latest node with `CommitTs <= StartTs`.
+This is what ensures read-only transactions do not read uncommitted data and incur commit dependencies.

-Read-write transactions use the `ReleaseTs`: the latest node with `ReleaseTs <= ReadTs`.
+Read-write transactions use the `ViolationTs`: the latest node with `ViolationTs
+<= StartTs`.
 This is what allows them to see the uncommitted nodes.
-Now we can go through some scenarios to see what this looks like in practice using only exclusive locks (snapshot isolation).
+The
+consequence being reads and writes in a read-write transaction generate commit dependencies.

 ## Snapshot Isolation